karrirasinmaki/blackpepperswing-www/pages/dance-passes.md

 1. **Buy a Dance Pass**
   [Buy your Dance Pass here][1]
   If you choose year-around or monthly pass you can start dancing right away!
 The pass is valid right after the purchase.
-  With season pass, pass is only valid for the season you bought it for.
+  With the season pass, pass is only valid for the season you bought it for.

 2. **Secure your place in the course**
   We recommend you register for the courses you intend to take regularly.
 Priority is given for all the Dance Pass holders during first 2 weeks of the registration.
-  Of course you can also just drop-in to any of the class.
+  Of course you can also just drop-in to any of the classes.
   Note: If you attend a partnered dance class without a partner, you must book a place in advance!
 That is unless you can do both roles.
 This is so that we can maintain the role balance.

-3. **Arrive to class and show your pass to the teacher**
+3. **Arrive to the class and show your pass to the teacher**
   Please show your pass to teacher of the class upon arrival.
-  (We'll create the digital passes by the next season.
-Before that, please show your purchase receipt.)
+  (We intend to create digital passes in the future.
+But for now, our teachers will know you.)

-**BONUS:** If your purchase included complimentary coaching session(s), book those for each season separately by sending us an email at {{ site.email }}.
+**BONUS:** Complimentary intensive trainings will take place during the active season once per month.
+Dates will be published later.

 ### Questions

 * **What’s included?**
   All the weekly classes and activities.
 All of them!
-  Plus extra perks (like complimentary 1-on-1 coaching sessions) for full season or annual subscription.
+  Plus extra perks for full season or annual subscription.

 * **What subscription plans are available?**
   You can subscribe to / buy BPS Dance pass by monthly, per season, or yearly plan.